 7. After Placing My Order, When Will My Portrait Be Ready?
 After placing your order and paying the required deposits, your order (after it passes our intense inspection) should be ready for pick up in approximately two weeks.
 Now, sometimes that varies because of the fact that maybe “something is just not quite right” and we needed to have your order remade.
 This DOES happen.
 (OR if the frame you selected in on backorder)…some of these things are beyond our control.
 If that is the case, we will call or email you to keep you posted.
 We have received large wall portraits (30x40) folded in half (stop by the studio and ask Kris to tell THAT story)!
 When your order is ready, we will call to schedule an appointment with you (at your convenience) to stop and pick up your order.

 8. What Will Your Payment Schedule Be?
 At Studio One Designer Photography, we require the session fee to be paid in advance of the appointment.
 On the day you view your images and place your order, we require one-half of the balance to be paid to start your order.
 The balance is due when you pick up your order.
 This is our standard operating procedure.
 Be CAREFUL!
 Other photographers, in some cases, will charge you full price up front.
 We want to make your experience with us as comfortable as possible.
-We accept Cash, Checks, Money Orders, and with a 3% Convenience fee, MasterCard and Visa.
+We accept Cash, Checks and Money Orders.

 9. Remember…always select the person you feel most comfortable with.
 By utilizing the above criteria, you should be able to find the best photographer for your family portrait experience.
 Good Luck!